 - Now save the changes clicking Save.

-- Then find the modified product using the search function in the frontend.
+- Then find the modified product via flat catalog product using the Magento 2 catalog search function in the frontend.

 Expected result: automatic update will allow you to see the changes in a minute (or according to your Cron settings).

 If your Cron doesn’t follow the ‘here and now principle’, you could use the command for manual Cron activation: